Are You a Diabetic?

 10. If you notice frequent urination (day or night), it is time to discuss this with your doctor so that you can get tested and take appropriate measures.

-11. If you want a quick fix for frequent urination without taking more medication, I wrote a hub at this link on how to get a decent night's sleep without getting up to go to the bathroom every couple of hours through the night.
+11. If you want a quick fix for frequent urination without taking more medication, I wrote a hub at this link on how to get a decent night's sleep without getting up to go to the bathroom every couple of hours during the night.

 12. Become a label reader and start noticing the fat content and calories on food labels.
-Keep reading everything you can on this subject.
+Keep reading everything you can on this topic.
 You can never learn enough about Diabetes.
 Research is heavily funded in this area and we are learning new ways to manage it every day.

 By Anne DiGeorge (awordlover), originally published September 18, 2012